-Particulars % p.a. of daily
+Particulars % p.a. of daily net assets

-net assets

 Investment Management & Advisory Fee Upto 2.00%

 Trustee fee

 Audit fees

 Custodian fees

 RTA Fees

 Marketing & Selling expense incl. agent commission

 Cost related to investor communications

 Cost of fund transfer from location to location

 Cost of providing account statements and redemption cheques and IDCW

 warrants

 Costs of statutory Advertisements

 Cost towards investor education & awareness (2 bps)

-Brokerage & transaction cost over and above 12 bps for cash market transactions@@
+Brokerage & transaction cost

 GST on expenses other than investment and advisory fees

 GST on brokerage and transaction cost

 Other Expenses

 Maximum total expense ratio (TER) permissible under Regulation 52 (6) (c)

 \$ Additional expenses for gross new inflows from specified cities Upto 0.30%

+^ Additional expenses under regulation 52 (6A) (c) Upto 0.05%

-Other expenses: Any other expenses which are directly attributable to the Scheme, may be charged with approval of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited.
+\Other expenses: Any other expenses which are directly attributable to the Scheme, may be charged with approval of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited.